BrentNoorda/toy-piano/SLIDES/mdgadvice.md

 It is not clear how to share the load over more than one server.
 Yes, a node server can suppot a lot of clients, but tens or hundreds of thousands on a single server?
 Millions?
 How am I going to support toy-piano once it becomes really really popular?
 Can I invest my time on Meteor if I hope to get big?

-# how can I get to zero down time?
+# 3) how can I get to zero down time?

 It's cools that each time I deploy all of my users are automatically updated.
 But that's also totally uncool.
 What if they're in the middle of something, like entering a text field, or playing a lovely toy-piano sinata?

 You need a plan for deploying more gracefully, so that my users see no downtime.
+How do I restart the one server without each user seeing an interruptive screen redraw?

-# is latency compensation just a gimmick?
+# 4) is latency compensation just a gimmick?

 From [your home page](http://meteor.com/):